alces-software/flight-appliance-docs/docs/source/databasics/data_basics.rst

     Authentication endpoint: https://lon02.objectstorage.softlayer.net/auth/v1.0/
     alces storage configure: storage configuration complete

-.. note:: If using a Ceph filesystem with a RADOS-gateway, enter the hostname of your gateway service as the ``Service address`` configuration item.
-For Amazon S3 based storage, choose the default service address.

 When configuring a Dropbox account, the user is provided with a URL that must be copied and pasted into a browser session on their local client machine:

 .. code:: bash